-There were no cases of ADHD and behavioral issues in the unvaccinated group, and even when compared to the children who received the fewest vaccines there was a significant difference in outcomes.
+There were no cases of ADHD and behavioral issues in the unvaccinated group.
+Even when compared to the children who received the fewest vaccines there was a significant difference in ADHD prevalence.

 Ear pain and eye disorders (including conjunctivitis) significantly increased with the number of vaccines as did eczema but fewer cases of dermatitis and urticarial (rashes) were noted in the vaccinated group.

-In the unvaccinated group, there was a third of the number of children with gastroenteritis compared to the vaccinated children and far fewer with respiratory infections.
+In the unvaccinated group, there were significantly fewer children with gastroenteritis compared to the vaccinated children.
+There were also far fewer children suffering with respiratory infections.
 Seizures and weight disorder increased with the number of vaccines.

 Another area where there is a significant difference is in the incidence of anemia.
 A reason for this may be that aluminum (used as an adjuvent in most vaccines) is known to bind to transferrin thereby contributing to increased risk of iron deficiency.

 So it’s not looking good for health to be vaccinated so far.

 So what about the conditions vaccines are protecting us from?